 IMPORTANT EVENT UPDATE:

-In keeping with Stanford University's March 3 message to the campus community on COVID-19 and current recommendations of the CDC, the Asia-Pacific Research Center Japan Program is electing to postpone this event until further notice.
-We appreciate your understanding and cooperation as we do our best to keep our community healthy and well.
+In keeping with Stanford University's March 3 message to the campus community on COVID-19 and current recommendations of the CDC, the Asia-Pacific Research Center is electing to postpone this event until further notice.
+We apologize for any inconvenience this may cause, and appreciate your understanding and cooperation as we do our best to keep our community healthy and well.

 Advisory on Novel Coronavirus (COVID-19)

 In accordance with university guidelines, if you (or a spouse/housemate) have returned from travel to mainland China, South Korea, Italy, or Iran in the last 14 days, we ask that you DO NOT come to campus until 14 days have passed since your return date and you remain symptom-free.
 For more information and updates, please refer to the Stanford Environmental Health & Safety website: https://ehs.stanford.edu/news/novel-coronavirus-covid-19

 This event is part of the Contemporary Asia Seminar Series, sponsored by the Shorenstein Asia-Pacific Research Center.